labmanager07/_160207_CSLab-Granta-Park/README.md

 -initial assessment
 -what steps have been taken
 -how long did you work on it?
--what parts need to be ordered
+-what parts need to be ordered (part # and description)
--